JuanOgdon/Portfolio/README.md

 # Juan Ogdon — Engineering Portfolio

 Welcome!
-I'm an aerospace engineering student focused on controls, CFD, simulation (Python/Matlab/Simulink/Manim), and hardware prototyping.
+I'm an aerospace engineering student interested in controls, CFD, simulation (Python/Matlab/Simulink/Manim), and hardware prototyping.
 This repo is the **source of truth** for my public projects and the code behind my portfolio site (GitHub Pages).

 - 🌐 **Live site:** enabled via GitHub Pages in `/docs`
 - 📚 **Projects index:** see [`/projects`](projects)